Finding Balance With ‘Ears’ Wide Open

 But more active listening doesn’t end with others and ourselves.
 We listen most intently when we’re more attuned to Transcendence.
 With the great spiritual mysteries that surround us.
 With those things that are bigger than us.
 Whether through our prayers, our silence, our daily reading regimens, or our regular meditation, we listen to transcendent things when we slow down.
 When we stop our frenzied, harried existence.
 When we reflect.
 When we focus on that which transcends us.
 When we more fully connect with our true purpose, meaning, integrity, and our spiritual bearings as human ‘beings’.

-This engaging, accessible presentation uncovers our many barriers to listening; the benefits of ‘hearing’ at deeper, more profound levels to others, ourselves, and the transcendent one; and the greater balance we achieve when we live with ‘ears’ wide open for a change.
+This engaging, accessible, and interactive presentation uncovers our many barriers to listening; the benefits of ‘hearing’ at deeper, more profound levels to others, ourselves, and the transcendent one; and the greater balance we achieve when we live with ‘ears’ wide open for a change.